SheryllGDS/message-patterns/reminder/appointment-reminder.md

 Dear ((user name))

-On ((date saved)) you saved an application to appeal to the Tax Tribunal.
+On ((date)) you saved an application to appeal to the Tax Tribunal.
 We're emailing to remind you that you still haven't completed your application.

+### Continue your application

 You need to complete and submit your application by ((deadline date)).